-There will be some tweaking required but start with about 15cm of cord in your plant pot.
-If you think the plant is getting too much water, put less cord in the plant.
+There will be some tweaking required but start with about 10cm of cord in your plant pot.
+If you think the plant is getting too much water (the top of your soil staying wet), pull some cord out.
 If you think it needs more, put in more cord.
 It will depend on the size and variety of the plant.

 Fill your vessel (jug or bottle) with water and voila you are done.